Table of Contents

 {$ENDIF}

-The Customer object must be the same.
-Even if customer object has the same Id as the object in the dataset, if the object references are not the same, Locate will fail.
+The Customer object must be the same reference.
+Even if a customer object has the same Id as the object in the dataset, if the object references are not the same, Locate will fail.
 Alternatively, you can also search on sub-property fields:

 Found := Invoices.Locate('Customer.Name', Customer.Name, []);